OVERVIEW

 Rolling over funds from another retirement account is the fastest way to fund your solo 401k.
 Any rollovers don’t count towards contributions for the year, and there is no limit on how much you can transfer.

 A solo 401k is the best tax-advantaged retirement account for self-employed individuals and business owners with no employees.
-A solo 401k offers the highest contribution limits, a Roth option, freedom to invest in virtually any asset class, and the ability to take out a loan.
+A solo 401k offers the highest contribution limits, a Roth option, freedom to invest in any asset class, and the ability to take out a loan.
 If you qualify for a solo 401k, it’s almost always a good decision to prioritize maximizing your solo 401k account over other retirement accounts.